Corvallis Gazette-Times: The Gazette and Times combine

 The events leading to the combination of Corvallis' two major newspapers began in 1908.

 The Times was operated by N.R.
 Moore, who had leased the paper from B.F.
 Irvine, who had left Corvallis to write editorials for the Oregon Journal in Portland, Oregon.
 The Gazette was under the direction of Charles L. Springer, formerly of Montesano, Washington and owned by M.S.
 Woodcock, a prominent Benton County lawyer and businessman who later opened a successful bank in the county, and later served as Corvallis Mayor.
 According to historical accounts, they decided on the name Gazette-Times after a coin toss.

-Springer had come to town and purchased the Gazette and on May 1, 1909, published its first daily edition.
+Springer had come to town and purchased the Gazette and published its first daily edition on May 1, 1909.
 It had four pages and five columns.
 Moore also had plans to launch a daily edition.
 Still, neither Springer, nor Moore had sufficient resources to publish a daily newspaper over the long term.
 They agreed to consolidate, and flipped a coin to decide the name.
 The first issue of The Gazette-Times appeared on July 2, 1909.

 Claude Ingalls, who came to Corvallis from Washington, Kansas, bought out Springer's share in the paper in 1915.
 Myron K. Myers bought out Moore's share in 1923.
 Myers' son, Bruce, later shared ownership with Ingalls' son, Robert C. Ingalls.
 They assumed the top positions at the paper when their fathers retired in 1950.

 Charles A. Sprague, originally from Kansas, spent some time (from 1925-1929) as one-third owner of the Corvallis Gazette-Times before moving to Salem and becoming part owner of the Oregon Statesman there.

 Lee Enterprises bought the newspaper on October 1, 1969, and continues to operate it to the present day.

 The Philomath Express

 On September 23, 2020, The Philomath Express published its last weekly edition.
 It is now accessed through a community website at the Gazette-Times online edition.
+The paper operated for nearly six years and was managed by Brad Fuqua throughout its lifespan.
+It was published by the Gazette-Timess owner Lee Enterprises.